questdb/dasher-fe/README.md

 As you go, feel free to write any interesting thoughts.

+If you got stuck (especially in the 1.5b case) you can indicate how you would have solved it with more time.

 If you have any questions, please reach out to us!

 ## Submission